ClusterM/fdskey/README.md

 4. When disk copier asks to insert new/blank disk disconnect a FDSKey from a RAM adaptor and connect a physical FDS drive with blank disk inserted
 5. Disconnect a physical FDS drive and connect FDSKey
 6. Repeat steps 3, 4, and 5 until the copy operation is completed

+## Firmware updates
+You can always download the latest version at https://github.com/ClusterM/fdskey/releases.

+Also, you can download automatic interim builds at http://clusterm.github.io/fdskey/.

+Remember, you can update the firmware by putting **fdskey.bin** on your SD card and holding all four buttons on power-on.

 ## Donate
 * PayPal: cluster@cluster.wtf